Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Available on: iPhone and Android

-Zeta is a free mobile and web app where you can combine your finances as a couple but is a budget app that can be shared.
+Zeta is a free mobile and web app where you can combine your finances as a couple, but it is a budget app that can be shared.

 This app is focused on managing your money as a couple.
-So it’s best for budgeting as a couple rather than on your own (although you can do it on your own).
+So it’s the best app for budgeting as a couple rather than on your own (although you can do it on your own).

-You can either link all of your accounts to share with your partner, or both set up separate accounts and choose what you share specifically with them via the app.
+You can either link all of your accounts to share with your partner or set up separate accounts and choose what you share specifically with them via the app.

-This is another app that offers the bill alerts option to help you from missing any payments.
+This is another shared budget app that offers the bill alerts option to help you from missing any payments.

 Something that we love about this app is that you can split transactions with your partner, to manage to pay each other back.